AYER — All day and night, trains rumble through town between Boston and points west; others cross through on their way north or south.

 The goal of these events is to raise awareness of the need for rail safety and to empower the public to keep themselves and those around them safe, said a statement from Keolis.
 During the safety blitz, volunteers handed out fliers to pedestrians and motorists at the railroad crossing at Sandy Pond Road.

-"There are many misperceptions about train tracks that we want to set straight," said organizer Chris Harrington, a Keolis safety officer in the release.
-"For instance, many people don't know that you typically cannot hear a train until it’s passed.
+“There are many misperceptions about train tracks that we want to set straight,” said organizer Chris Harrington, a Keolis safety officer in the release.
+“For instance, many people don’t know that you typically cannot hear a train until it’s passed.
 This is the type of reminder we share during these types of events.”

 The public was also asked to take note of blue Emergency Notification System signs located at every railroad grade crossing.
 These reference the specific railroad’s emergency number and U.S. Department of Transportation National Crossing Inventory number.
 This information can also be used to report any malfunctions with lights or crossing arms.